 Shipping & Ports

-Environmental pressures are likely to continue impacting costs in the form of capex and regulatory adherence.
-Recent changes to IMO regulations are demanding a rapid transition to low sulphur fuels, increasing fuel costs or requiring costly fleet modifications.
+Sustainability is the more controllable of the two.
+Recent changes to IMO regulations demand a rapid transition to low sulphur fuels, increasing costs or requiring expensive fleet modifications.
 Higher capex is now required for emission ‘scrubbers’ and there is an increased risk of fleet obsolescence.
 Divestment in the sector by large banks in recent years has reduced financing options for smaller vessel owners and operators, which makes navigating this difficult period even tougher.
 Consequently, larger businesses with cash-rich balance sheets may look to identify acquisition opportunities and increase market share.

 Find Your Expert